I Want To...

-Home delivery is available for up to a 90-day supply of approved medications through Rite Aid at Wyman Park.
-With home delivery you enjoy the convenience of free delivery to your home or any designated address.
+Home delivery is available to Maryland residents for up to a 90-day supply of approved medications through Rite Aid Pharmacy at Remington.
+With home delivery, you enjoy the convenience of free delivery to your home or any designated address.
 Home delivery is best suited for medications you take on a regular basis.
-To obtain your prescription through home delivery, complete the mail order form and send it in with your new prescription or, for a refill, with your prescription number, plus a check or credit card number for your co-payment .
-Your prescription order is processed promptly and most orders are received within two weeks To ensure you receive a refill before your current supply runs out, re-order at least two weeks before you need your refill.
+To obtain your prescription through home delivery, complete the and send it in with your new prescription.
+If you need a refill, please fill out and send in the mail order form along with your prescription number, plus a check or credit card number for your co-payment.
+The mail order form may also be securely emailed to through your HealthLink@Hopkins account; please see the mail order form for detailed instructions.
+Your prescription order is processed promptly and most orders are received within two weeks.
+To ensure you receive a refill before your current supply runs out, re-order at least two weeks before you need your refill.

 Rite Aid Pharmacy